gwfolk/gwfolk/README.md

 👋 Hello!
-I’m @GrantFolkert, formerly an undergraduate (and then postbaccalaureate) at Central Michigan University in the Bioluminescent Optogenetics Lab, now a graduate student at Brown University.
+I’m @gwfolk, formerly an undergraduate (and then postbaccalaureate) at Central Michigan University in the Bioluminescent Optogenetics Lab, now a graduate student at Brown University studying vision and attention.

 👀 Interests: _in vivo_ electrophysiology to study cortical sensory circuits.